-We supply our pregnant Members with information to promote the best outcomes.
-We even offer incentives to Members who keep their prenatal and postpartum appointments.
-Parents can also receive incentives for well-child visits.

-- You can help to ensure your patients are receiving these incentives by: - Scheduling an initial obstetrics visit within the first trimester or 42 days of enrollment with Wellpoint and encouraging the Member to enroll with Healthy Rewards. - Completing the patient's postpartum checkup 7 to 84 days after delivery. - Reminding your patient that once their baby is born, the baby needs to see their provider for regular checkups and immunizations to stay healthy.
-For the first 15 months of life, the baby should see a provider at 3 to 5 days old, 1 month old, 2 months old, 4 months old, 6 months old, 9 months old, 12 months old, and 15 months old.
+- We supply our pregnant members with information to promote the best outcomes.
+We even offer incentives to members who keep their prenatal and postpartum appointments. - How you can ensure your patients are receiving these rewards: - Schedule an initial obstetrics visit within the first trimester or 42 days of enrollment with Wellpoint and encourage the member to enroll with Healthy Rewards. - Complete the patient's postpartum checkup 7 to 84 days after delivery.

+For more information on Healthy Rewards, visit https://tinyurl.com/5cvwv5e2.
 Members may call Healthy Rewards for assistance at 888-990-8681.

-Healthcare Effectiveness Data and Information Set (HEDIS) for prenatal and postpartum care
+Healthcare Effectiveness Data and Information Set (HEDIS®) for prenatal and postpartum care

-To keep us accountable to you and our Members, we compare our health plan performance against the HEDIS® benchmarks developed by the National Committee for Quality Assurance.
-This assessment lets us know if our Members are getting the preventive, acute, and chronic healthcare services they need.
+To keep us accountable to you and our members, we compare our health plan performance against the HEDIS benchmarks developed by the National Committee for Quality Assurance.
+This assessment lets us know if our members are getting the preventive, acute and chronic healthcare services they need.